mattyoung101/omicron/documentation/docs/omicam.md

 1 MB/s of outgoing bandwidth, which is small enough to work reliably on both local and Internet networks.

 ## Debugging and performance optimisation
+To achieve Omicam's performance, we made heavy use of parallel programming techniques, OpenCV's x86 SIMD CPU optimisations, Clang optimiser flags as well as intelligent image downscaling for the goal threshold images (as they are mostly unused).
+In addition, the localisation, vision and remote debug pipelines all run in parallel to each other so the entire application is asynchronous.

 Low-level compiled languages such as C and C++ are notoriously unstable and difficult to debug.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.